Pavithram (1994 film): Plot

 The movie begins with an older man's dream; Unnikrishnan is roused from his house and told to come in haste to see his father (someone Unni has long believed to be dead).
 He is greeted by a crowd of people who begin to make fun of him and Unni wakes up.
 An astrologer interprets the dream as a harbinger of Easwara Pillai's death and advises Unni to do the last rites for his "dead" father.
 During the rituals, Unni comes to find it difficult to go through with the rituals as he then believes that his father is alive; he walks away declaring that his father is not dead.

-The story flashes back to Unni's youth when he was living in his ancestral home with his parents.
+The story flashes back to Unni's youth when he was living in his ancestral home with his parents, Easwara Pillai and Devakiyamma.
 He is courting Meera, a beautiful woman with a penchant for books and stories.
 Unni and Meera appear all set to be married and Meera's father wants Unni to take an MBA in England and eventually take over the reins of the company's responsibilities.
 Unni makes it clear that he has no interest in pursuing such a career and his dreams are very simple.

 Unni has a brother Ramakrishnan who is a doctor living in the city with his wife.
-Devaki wants to have a grandchild and she is concerned as Ramakrishnan has been married a few years without children.
+Devakiyamma wants to have a grandchild and she is concerned as Ramakrishnan has been married a few years without children.
 In her desire to become a grandmother she visits many temples and holy functions to pray for a grandchild.
-But in a twist of fate, an amorous relationship takes a second bud between Devaki and her husband Easwara Pillai and she becomes pregnant.
+But in a twist of fate, an amorous relationship takes a second bud between Devakiyamma and her husband Easwara Pillai and she becomes pregnant.
 The parents are ashamed at the first signs of the pregnancy and worry about how their grown children will react to this news.
 But they are surprised by the enthusiasm of Unni and the mature and supportive attitude of Ramakrishnan.